jessica-calderon/password-generator/README.md

 # Password Generator

 # Purpose
-A website that randomly generate a password based on user selected criteria.
+A website that randomly generates a password based on user selected criteria.
 * User selected password criteria can include:
     * 8 - 128 characters
     * numbers